Is Direct Primary Care Worth It for Your Health?

 Who Feels the Impact Most

-The speed, attention, and financial clarity of DPC matter most to people with chronic conditions, busy schedules, or limited budgets.
+Many patients feel the impact of DPC most when they have chronic conditions, busy schedules, or limited budgets.
+Patients today often report that DPC improves satisfaction and access.
 Someone managing diabetes benefits from quick access to their doctor for medication adjustments.
 A self-employed person values the predictable monthly cost.
-A family with multiple health concerns appreciates longer visits where all issues get addressed.
+A family with multiple health concerns appreciates longer visits where all issues get addressed, along with help coordinating specialty referrals when something falls outside the primary doctor’s scope.
 These groups experience the contrast between DPC and traditional insurance most acutely, which raises an important question: who actually benefits most from making this switch?

 Who Benefits Most From Direct Primary Care